AshereJeswin/Sigma_Wedge_Hackathon/README.md

 ## Getting Started

-### Prerequisites
-- Installation of Quantrocket on either a local machine or a cloud service.
-- Basic understanding of Quantrocket's functionalities.

-### Installation
-1. **Quantrocket Setup**: Follow the Quantrocket documentation to install and set up the platform.
-2. **Clone This Repository**: Get a local copy of this project for setup and review.

 ### Data Acquisition
 - Access and fetch daily closing price data for AAPL stock for the entire year of 2023 from Quantrocket's freely available US stock price data.